ibpsa2017/ibpsa2017.github.io/archive/2017-08-23/README.md

 When this effort is complete, then further efforts are likely to continue somewhere on the Ladybug Tools GitHub organization

-## To Do

-* 2017-08-21 ~ Add blog post expanding on 'Introduction to Open Web Tools Miniworkshop'
-* 2017-08-21 ~ Add blog posts on EPW parsers
-* 2017-08-21 ~ Add links to ongoing efforts on Ladybug Tools

 ## Change Log

 ### 2017-08-13 ~ Theo

-* This read me updated and reset to be the developer notes for the project not that the GitHub Pages wen site home page is set up as a blog
+* This read me updated and reset to be the developer notes for the project.
+Note that the GitHub Pages web site home page is set up as a blog using the GitHub issues as the host for posts.